 sudo apt-get build-dep wine //gets the dependencies required to compile wine sudo apt-get install make //gets the (not default installed) make "program" which compiles the actual source code

 Note: Once these two lines have been run once they will never need to be run again.

 We now continue with downloading the wine source code: http://sourceforge.net/projects/wine/files/Source/.
-On the page this link relocates to you will see a list of files and folders.
+On the page will see a list of files and folders.
 To choose the correct one simply choose the version you want and download the .tar.bz2 and NOT the .tar.bz2.sign.
 If you download the .sign file you will not get the actual source code.

 Now after you have downloaded the .tar.bz2 extract it to, say, your home folder so the path will look something like: “/home/someone/wine-1.1.32”.
 After the extraction is complete download and save the patch into the Wine source code directory (i.e. “/home/somoneone/wine-1.1.32/SetPixelShader.patch”).

 Note: if you open up the patch in, say, a web browser from Wine HQ or a similar site then simply do right click->save page as and the page will save correctly.

 After you have the patch saved within the Wine source code directory simply

 cd in terminal:

 After you have changed the directory simply run in terminal:

 patch -p1 < SetPixelShader.patch